fotografitti/tascam-rc-10-remote/README.md

-TASCAM RC-10 as IR control
+TASCAM RC-10 as IR remote-control
 ===========================

 This is a replacement for a TASCAM RC-10 remote control running on